xasos/Notice/README.md

 ## What is Notice?

 Push notification system for school/club announcements.
-Features tagging and push notifications directly to the student.
+Features announcement tagging and push notifications directly to the student.

 Built as part of the App Development Course (M257).